scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Semantic segmentation of roads, buildings and vegetation.

-**Data Preparation for Semantic Segmentation.** The training data for parking lot segmentation was created by combining imagery collected from Mapbox Satellite with binary masks for parking lots.
-The binary masks for parking lots were generated by querying the OpenStreetMap database with Osmium [osmium]_ for polygons with attributes “\tag:amenity=parking=*”.
-These binary masks were stored as two-dimensional numpy arrays, clipped and scaled to the Mapbox Satellite tiling scheme.
-Each mask array was paired with its corresponding real (photographic) image tile.
+The process of creating a parking lot segmentation training data follows a very similar design as described above.
+It is done so by combining imagery collected from Mapbox Satellite with binary masks for parking lots.
+The binary masks for parking lots are generated by querying the OpenStreetMap database with Osmium [osmium]_ for polygons with attributes “\tag:amenity=parking=*” using the "rs extract" tool [rs-extract]_.
+These binary masks are stored as two-dimensional single-channel numpy arrays, clipped and scaled to the Mapbox Satellite tiling scheme using the "rs rasterize" tool [rs-rasterize]_.
+Each mask array is paired with its corresponding real (photographic) image tile.
 Conceptually, this can be compared to concatenating a fourth channel, the mask, onto a standard red, green, and blue image.
 We annotated 55,710 masks for parking lot segmentation for our initial training set.

-**Data Engineering.** A data engineering pipeline was built within the larger object detection pipeline to create and process training sets in large quantities.
-This data engineering pipeline is capable of streaming any set of prefixes off of Amazon S3 into prepared training sets.
-Several pre-processing steps were taken to convert annotations to the appropriate data storage format before combining them with real imagery.
-As mentioned earlier, turn lane marking annotations were initially stored as GeoJSON polygons grouped by class.
-Each of these polygons was streamed out of the GeoJSON files on S3, converted to image pixel coordinates, and stored as JSON image attributes to abstract tiles [tile]_.
-The pre-processed annotations were then randomly assigned to training and testing datasets with a ratio of 4:1.
-The abstract tiles were then replaced by the corresponding real image tiles, fetched from the Satellite layer of the Mapbox Maps API.
-At this point, each object detection sample consisted of a photographic image paired with its corresponding JSON image attribute for object detection, while each semantic segmentation sample consisted of a photographic image paired with a mask image.
-Finally, the training and test sets were zipped and uploaded to Amazon S3.

-Before we scaled up processing, we first developed Python command line tools and libraries for our data preparation steps.
-All of command line tools we developed for the segmentation task can be found on our GitHub repository [robosat]_.
-These scripts were then run on multiple cities in parallel on the Amazon Elastic Container Service [#]_.
-This data engineering pipeline is shown in Figure 7.
+Our tools and processes design of can be generalized to any OpenStreetMap feature and any data source.
+For example, we also experimented with building segmentation in unmanned aerial vehicle (UAV) imagery from the OpenAerialMap project in Tanzania [tanzania]_.
+One can generate training sets for any OpenStreetMap feature in this way by writing custom Osmium handlers to convert OpenStreetMap geometries into polygons.

+The general design of these two data engineering pipelines is shown in Figure 7.

 .. figure:: fig7.png
    :height: 200 px
    :width: 400 px
    :scale: 47 %

-   A data engineering pipeline that converts OpenStreetMap GeoJSON features to image pixel space, then combines each feature with imagery fetched from the Mapbox Maps API.
+   The general design of data engineering pipelines: OpenStreetMap GeoJSON features, used as labels, are converted to image pixel space.
+Object detection labels are stored as JSON image attributes, while segmentation labels are stored as single-channel masks.
+Labels are then combined with their respective imagery tiles fetched from the Mapbox Maps API in either tasks.

-The design of our data engineering pipelines can be generalized to any OpenStreetMap feature and any data source.
-For example, we also experimented with building segmentation in unmanned aerial vehicle (UAV) imagery from the OpenAerialMap project in Tanzania [tanzania]_.
-One can generate training sets for any OpenStreetMap feature in this way by writing custom Osmium handlers to convert OpenStreetMap geometries into polygons.

 .. [#] Osmium [osmium]_ is a fast and flexible C++ library for working with OpenStreetMap data.
 .. [#] Amazon ECS [ecs]_ is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on specified type of instances

 2. Model